DataDog/hiring-engineers/answers.md

-**In the browser under Host map, the tags were reflecting after i restarted agent.**
+**In the browser under Host map, the tags were reflecting after I restarted the agent.**

 > ![Browser windows tag](images/2.Q1-datadog-dashboard-screenshot-tags.PNG)

-Note: i created two VM's so that i can actually see the use of tag's.
+Note: I created two VM's so that I can actually see the use of tags.

-So, i tried to group hosts on google cloud and it was really helpful. below is the screenshot of the same
+So, I tried to group hosts on google cloud and it was really helpful. below is the screenshot of the same

 ![Group by tag](images/Q1-Hosts-filtered-by-tag.PNG)

-## Question 2 : Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+## Question 2: Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-I have  installed mongoDB on windows and postgresql on Ubuntu and integrated both.
+I have installed MongoDB on Windows and PostgreSQL on Ubuntu and integrated both.

 **MongoDB:**

-Result of *agent status* for mongoDB :
+Result of *agent status* for MongoDB :

 ![mongoDB status](images/3.Q2-datadog-status-screenshot-mongo.PNG)

-Success message on Integration of mongoDB in browser:
+Success message on Integration of mongoDB in the browser:

 ![mongoDB browser](images/4.Q2-datadog-dashboard-screenshot-mongo.PNG)

 **Postgresql**

-Result of *agent status* for postgresql
+The result of *agent status* for PostgreSQL

 ![Postgresql status](images/3.Q2-datadog-status-screenshot-postgres.PNG)

-Success message on integration of postgresql in browser
+Success message on the integration of PostgreSQL in the browser

 ![Postgresql browser](images/4.Q2-datadog-dashboard-screenshot-postgres.PNG)

-## Question 3 : Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
+## Question 3: Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

 I used ubuntu machine to do this.
 I created a *my_metric.yaml* file in */etc/datadog-agent/conf.d* with text as shown in  below image